8 Graphs of the Other Trigonometric Functions

 Graphing One Period of a Shifted Tangent Function

 Now that we can graph a tangent function that is stretched or compressed, we will add a vertical and/or horizontal (or phase) shift.
-In this case, we add and to the general form of the tangent function.
+In this case, we add and

 The graph of a transformed tangent function is different from the basic tangent function in several ways: